Skip to contents

 featuretypes

-This argument may be used to filter the type of feature returned when geocoding.
+This argument restricts the feature types returned by a reverse geocoding request.
 Possible values are "StreetInt", "DistanceMarker", "StreetAddress", "StreetName", "POI", "Subaddress", "PointAddress", "Postal" and "Locality".

 Examples